 Now, use oven-safe mittens and carefully remove the hot skillet from the oven.
+Reduce the oven temperature to 350°F (180°C).

 Place the piece of butter in the center of the skillet and tilt the skillet to spread and melt the butter.
 Watch out, the pan is hot, and the butter will melt fast and drizzle out of the pan.

-I recommend using a spoon to push down the ‘bumpy’ middle of the pancake, it creates lovely cracks in the pancake adding moisture and increasing the custardy texture.
+I recommend using a spoon to push down the ‘bumpy’ middle of the pancake, it creates lovely cracks in the pancake, adding moisture and increasing the custardy texture.

 It is imperative to serve this keto Dutch baby keto recipe right out of the oven.
-This way, the center is still moist and custardy and the edge crispy.
+This way, the center is still moist and custardy, and the edge crispy.